How to Eliminate Data Silos in Your Lab

 Adopt a FAIR Data Approach

-Start with a better approach to data management in your lab.
-The FAIR data approach is an acronym for:
+Preventing new silos begins with a better approach to data management in your lab.
+The FAIR data approach is a good practice to follow, which ensures that data is:

 • Findable: Every sample has a unique ID that lets you search across all systems.
 Instead of hunting through folders named "July_tests_v2_final," you can search "Sample ID: MD-2024-0847" and instantly pull up everything you need.

-• Accessible: Your west coast team can access the same data as your east coast team without calling someone to unlock a system or dig through a locked filing cabinet.
+• Accessible: Your west coast team can access the same data as your east coast team without having to call someone to unlock a system or dig through a locked filing cabinet.

 • Interoperable: Your HPLC software exports data in a format your LIMS can actually read, eliminating the copy-paste routine that introduces errors.